Guide: How to make yours espresso better

 💡 Common problems:

-- Flow too fast: Grind the coffee finer.
+- Too fast flow: Grind the coffee finer.

-- Flow too slow: Grind the coffee coarser.
+- Too slow flow: Grind the coffee coarser.

-3. Ratio – The proportion between coffee and liquid
+3. Ratio – The ratio between coffee and liquid

 Ratio controls the concentration of your espresso:

-💡 Experiment: About your espresso tastes too sour, increase the ratio (more liquid).
-About it feels thin, decrease the ratio (less liquid).
+💡 Experiment: About your espresso tastes too sour, increase ratio (more liquid).
+About it feels thin, reduce the ratio (less liquid).

-Brew time is often a secondary factor.
-The time does not directly affect the taste but is a result of dose, Grind and ratio.
+Brewing time is often a secondary factor.
+Time does not directly affect the taste but is a result of dosage, Grind and ratio.

-- Short time (<20 seconds): Too coarse Grind or low dose.
+- Short time (<20 seconds): Too rough Grind or low dose.

-- Long time (>40 seconds): Too fine Grind or high dose.
+- Long time (>40 seconds): Too nice Grind or high dose.

-💡 Focus on Grind and ratio first and then adjust the time About as needed.
+💡 Focus on Grind and ratio first and then adjust the time About it is needed.

 - Light roasted coffee: Higher temperature (~94–96 °C) helps extract more sweetness and balance.